Crash on Auckland's South-Western Motorway captured on video

 "The driver was signalled to stop and when it failed to do so a pursuit was initiated.
 It was quickly abandoned shortly due to the manner of driving.

-"The vehicle was then spiked on Druce Road, however it continued to Manurewa where it collided with multiple vehicles on Jutland Road.
+"The vehicle was then spiked on Druces Road, however it continued to Manurewa where it collided with multiple vehicles on Jutland Road.
 It subsequently lost control on State Highway 20 and rolled down a bank."

 One person was taken into custody, uninjured, and is due to appear in the Auckland District Court today in relation to several charges including failing to stop, operating a motor vehicle recklessly, excess breath alcohol and failing to stop to ascertain injury in a crash.